Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Arkansas State's games have gone over 65.5 points in four of nine chances this season.

-- Saturday's over/under is 11.4 points higher than the combined 51.1 PPG average of the two teams.
+- The combined points per game average of the two teams, 51.1, is 14.4 points fewer than Saturday's over/under.

-- This contest's total is 8.8 points lower than the 71.3 these two squads combine to give up per game in 2021.
+- The 71.3 points per game these two squads have allowed to opponents this season are 5.8 more than the 65.5 total in this contest.

-- Panthers games have an average total of 56.2 points this season, 6.3 fewer than Saturday's over/under.
+- The average total in Panthers games this season is 56.2, 9.3 points fewer than Saturday's total of 65.5 .

-- The 66.5 PPG average total in Red Wolves games this season is 4.0 points more than this game's over/under.
+- The 66.5 PPG average total in Red Wolves games this season is 1.0 point more than this game's over/under.

 Georgia State Stats and Trends

-- In Georgia State's 10 games this season, it has seven wins against the spread.
+- Georgia State has seven wins against the spread in 10 games this year.

-- Georgia State's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- Georgia State has hit the over in 60% of its opportunities this year (six times in 10 games with a set point total).

-- When Georgia State puts up more than 41.1 points, it is 2-0 against the spread and 2-0 overall.
+- When Georgia State scores more than 41.1 points, it is 2-0 against the spread and 2-0 overall.

-- This year, the Panthers have 10 turnovers, four fewer than the Red Wolves have takeaways (14).
+- The Panthers have 10 giveaways this season, while the Red Wolves have 14 takeaways .

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.